 - Have only owned a home that is not in compliance with state or local building codes and that cannot be brought into compliance for less than the cost of building a permanent structure

-How to get the $15,000 first-time homebuyer tax credit
+Other first-time homebuyer tax credit requirements

 - Must be at least 18 years old: First-time homeowners must be at least 18 years old by the purchase date of their property or married to a person who is at least 18 years old.